tembo-io/website/docusaurus/docs/postgres_guides/listing-all-connections-in-postgres/listing-all-connections-in-postgres.md

   - Postgres Basics
 ---

-import PgadminDashboard from './images/pgadmin-dashboard.png' import PgadminDashboardTables from './images/pgadmin-dashboard-tables.png' import PgadminServerActivity from './images/pgadmin-server-activity.png'
+import PgAdminDashboard from './images/pgadmin-dashboard.png' import PgAdminDashboardTables from './images/pgadmin-dashboard-tables.png' import PgAdminServerActivity from './images/pgadmin-server-activity.png'

 # Listing all connections to Postgres